thecredibleway/thecredibleway-com/docs/faq/questions/isnt-faith-just-blind-belief-and-for-the-weak.md

 The Bible, particularly the New Testament, presents itself as a divinely inspired and historically reliable account.
-Scholars from various disciplines have examined its textual transmission, historical accuracy, and internal consistency.
+Scholars from various disciplines have examined its textual transmission, historical accuracy and internal consistency.
 While debates persist, the vast majority of biblical scholars, including many who are not Christian, acknowledge the remarkable preservation of its texts and its value as an ancient historical document.
 The [sheer volume of manuscripts](../../bible/credibility/manuscript-evidence.mdx), the early dating of key texts and the consistency of the message across diverse authors and centuries provide compelling